 Tapeworm is not transmitted from dogs to humans directly and the chances of you getting it are very low.

-As I have said above, to be infected with Dipylidium you need to swallow an infected flea.
+As stated above, to be infected with Dipylidium you need to swallow an infected flea.

 The best way to prevent that is through flea control.